NishchayAnand/software-engineering/Interview Prep/Design Patterns/Interview Questions.md

 # Design Patterns Interview Questions

+Q. Explain Singleton Pattern.

+---

+Q. What is the role of `final` keyword in Singleton Pattern?

+Declaring the instance variable as `final` ensures that the singleton instance cannot be reassigned once initialized.
+This guarantees that the same instance is used throughout the application's lifecycle.

+> NOTE: Any object assigned to a `final` variable is fully constructed before being visible to other threads (due to Java's memory model).
+Hence, it is typically used for **eager initialization, where the singleton instance is created at class-loading time**.

+---

 Q. Explain Factory Pattern.

 The Factory Design Pattern is a creational design pattern that **provides a way to create objects without specifying the exact class of object that will be created**.
 It abstracts the instantiation logic and allows the code to depend on an interface or abstract class rather than a concrete class, supporting polymorphism and dependency injection.